 Your vision is something to celebrate.
 If glaucoma is keeping you from enjoying your sense of sight or putting a damper on your quality of life, we would like to help you find a solution to curtail elevated intraocular pressure.
 One way we can do that at Vance Thompson Vision is through ab-interno canaloplasty (ABiC), a minimally invasive glaucoma surgery (also known as MIGS) that can be used to effectively reduce discomfort from elevated eye pressure associated with glaucoma.

 Our board-certified ophthalmologist surgeons Drs.
-Berdahl, Greenwood, and board-eligible ophthalmologist Dr. Swan are all very dedicated to providing glaucoma patients with the most advanced technological options.
+Berdahl, Greenwood, and Swan are all very dedicated to providing glaucoma patients with the most advanced technological options.
 Vance Thompson Vision employs a team of highly skilled glaucoma surgeons who are leaders in the research and development in all aspects of eye care for the future.
 Their commitment to surgical and clinical excellence at our Bozeman, MT practice is at the forefront of all treatment planning.

 ABiC can approach each aspect of glaucoma, restoring the natural drainage function of the eye, delivering an approximate 30% reduction in eye pressure and reducing the need for glaucoma medications by up to 50%.